Air Hostess CV Guide + Tips + Example

 • What kind of training do you provide for new hires, and how long does it typically last?

-• How do you handle difficult passengers on flights, and what support is provided to air hostesses in these instances?
+• How do you handle difficult passengers on flights?
+What support is provided to air hostesses in these instances?

 • How do you manage shift schedules for air hostesses at this airline?